benitodarder/python-workshop/README.md

 Simple introductory Python 3 programs

 * customPackages with some sample unuseful modules, and how to install in order to import them
+* django
+    - helloWorld introductory concepts
+        * staticGreetings simpliest use case with a static site
 * files
     - Compare two files line by line
     - Generate a copy of a text file